-Tucker Stuart, PhD student in biomedical engineering and first author of the article, explains better:
+Stuart Tucker, PhD student in biomedical engineering and first author of the article, explains better:

 To measure body temperature more accurately we should place a sensor in wearable devices that pass under the armpit.
-To measure how a bicep deforms during exercise, we could place a sensor directly on wearable devices that impact the bicep.
+To measure how a bicep deforms during exercise, we could place a sensor directly on wearable devices that target the bicep.
 Thanks to this new development, we will be able to use wearable devices to collect data that no smartwatch, for example, could collect.

 Wearable, personalized and precise